Persistent Volume Claims

 Create a PVC with the Cloud Console

 You need access to an active CKS cluster to create a PVC using the Cloud Console.
-If you do not have any clusters or do not have access to any clusters, you will see the following message:
+If you don’t have any clusters or don’t have access to any clusters, you see the following message:

 For creation, both API and Console approaches are common.
-For ongoing management tasks, the Console provides easier visualization and safety checks, so this section focuses on Console methods below.Working with PVCs
+For ongoing management tasks, the Console provides easier visualization and safety checks, so this section focuses on Console methods.
+The following sections describe permissions, editing, cloning, rebinding, and deletion.Work with PVCs

 The groups you belong to dictate how you interact with PVC resources.
 As a non-admin, you can add PVCs through the UI or using the API, but your ability to access and edit them is limited to your permitted actions within your clusters.
-Administrators have comparatively greater powers over PVC resources.
-Users withadmin, write, and read Cluster RoleBindings can add and remove PVCs from the groups they are in.
-In addition to this, the default admin privileges allows them to manage those PVCs collectively.
+Administrators have greater powers over PVC resources.
+Users withadmin, write, and read Cluster RoleBindings can add and remove PVCs from the groups they’re in.
+Also, the default admin privileges let them manage those PVCs collectively.
 They can also use the following Console Actions inside their cluster:

 - Edit

-RoleBindings. - Create and modify RBAC schemes which allow a chosen group or groups access to resources.
+RoleBindings. - Create and modify RBAC schemes that allow a chosen group or groups access to resources.
 These can be as general as a resource type, or as specific as a particular PVC.

 To edit a PVC, click the three-dot menu on the far right of the PVCs listing on the Overview page, then click Edit.
 Enter the desired changes in the pop-up modal.

 You can clone PVCs if you have write permissions.
 Click the Clone button from the PVC’s three-dot menu, and then enter a new name for the cloned PVC.
-Click Confirm to provision an exact copy of the PVC in the user’s default namespace.
+Click Confirm to provision a copy of the PVC in the user’s default namespace.

 Rebinding a PVC makes an existing persistent volume’s storage available in a different namespace.
 This is useful when you need to migrate workloads or share storage across namespaces while preserving your data.
 CoreWeave provides therebind-pvc.sh utility script to automate this process.
 The script generates the necessary Kubernetes manifests to bind an existing PVC’s underlying storage volume to a new namespace.